 Imagine being all tucked up and snug like this… wouldn’t that be amazing?

 Make Sure There’s a Routine

 If you don’t have one going already, now’s the time to start practicing one.
-Without a routine, your baby is never going to settle down at the times you need them to, and that make sleeping hard for everyone involved in the process.
-Of course you know when your baby gets hungry and tired and cranky, and you follow those moods to make sure your child is happy and healthy, but they need to evolve into a permanent pattern.
-Usually this happens by itself, but try not to deviate from this too much.
+Without a routine, your baby is never going to settle down at the times you need them to, and that makes sleeping hard for everyone involved in the process.
+Of course, you know when your baby gets hungry and tired and cranky, and you follow those moods to make sure your child is happy and healthy, but they need to evolve into a permanent pattern.
+Usually, this happens by itself, but try not to deviate from this too much.

 It doesn’t make you a bad parent if every other Mom or Dad out there always seems to be glowing and smiling, and their babies are quietly kipping in their prams as they get pushed along the street.
 You can follow along with some infant bedtime tips if you’re struggling with this, or if your baby seems to be incredibly random in their wants no matter what you try.
 They’re individuals after all, and if you’re someone who’s quite picky, chances are they are too!

 Take Every Opportunity to Lie Down

 Even if you’re not feeling particularly tired at the moment, as a new parent, you need every chance properly to exercise your right to sleep.
 So lie down, switch off your phone, keep the TV on standby, and see if you can drift off.
 Chances are that your body is trying to get used to being awake nearly 24/7, and that makes you seem like you’re bright-eyed and wide awake; in actual fact, your brain is screaming for some more sleep!